Political views of Huey Long: Race

 For much of the 20th century, most historians considered Long to be an egalitarian in terms of race; Long historian T. Harry Williams, for instance, wrote that Long was "the first Southern mass leader to leave aside race baiting and appeals to the Southern tradition and the Southern past and address himself to the social and economic problems of the present."
 When asked how he would treat blacks if he were to become President, Long responded, "Treat them just the same as anybody else, give them an opportunity to make a living, and to get an education."
 Unlike many other southern demagogues, Long resisted associating himself with the Ku Klux Klan.
 When KKK Imperial Wizard Hiram Evans announced plans to campaign against Long in 1934, Long declared "that Imperial bastard will never set foot in Louisiana," threatening that Evans would leave the state with "his toes turned up."
 Many historians also argue that Long's building projects and social reforms helped all of the lower classes in Louisiana, regardless of race.

 However, conservative historian Glen Jeansonne argued that Long was "more racist, less unbiased, less principled, and less different from other Louisiana politicians of his time than the [historical] literature implies."
 Long had never faced a serious election that hinged on questions of race or racism.
 This was largely because after the Louisiana Constitution of 1898, which virtually disenfranchised blacks by raising barriers to voter registration, was ratified, "race was an irrelevant political issue" and black Louisianians "were segregated, ghettoized, ignored."
 Long never had to address the subject of race in politics.
 Jeansonne also points out that if Long intended to help black Louisianians with his social program, it seems likely that he would have attempted to engage and enfranchise more black voters so as to secure their political support.
 This, however, was not the case.
 During Long's tenure as governor, the number of registered black voters declined.
 In a 1935 interview, Long explained "A lot of guys would have been politically murdered for what I've been able to do quietly for the niggers.
 But do you think I could get away with niggers voting?
 No siree!"
-Long also declined to support federal anti-lynching legislation: "Can't do the dead nigra no good."
+On one occasion, Long also declined to support federal anti-lynching legislation: "Can't do the dead nigra no good."
+However, he would also state that stopping lynching was the government’s “duty”.